dpalmie/learning/README.md

+# learning repo
-# aggregate of miscellaneous projects done for the sake of learning
+### home of miscellaneous projects done for the sake of learning